Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Usage

-  Always pull

   ## License

-  This project is licensed under the MIT license.
+  This project is licensed under the APACHE 2.0 license.

   ## Contributing

-  Always pull

   ## Tests